box1273002/Entrepreneurship/Business_Plan.md

 Evaluation:

 Storyboarding lead us to consider how to properly monetize our product.
 We had considered a premium feature but did not initially know what functionality to give it.
 Based on our value mapping, we identified the demographic that would be most willing to buy the premium as young people of arbitrary gender who are most determined to take control of their productivity.
 As a result, we decided to build our premium version to reflect that by providing very much increased flexibility to the apps features.
-This involves the weekly schedule from S4 and the possibility of a user goal in S1.
+This involves the weekly schedule from S4 and the possibility of a user goal in Scenario 1.

 Given that most of our target audience are young (possibly career driven) people, we safely assume that they will be comfortable operating a more flexible interface and that this will not be a detriment like in alternate products.
 Special care was noted when increasing flexibility to align this with directly helping improve productivity, without undermining the restrictions of the app that are the main selling point.